openownership/openownership.beta/_posts/2019-03-01-three-takeaways-from-kyrgyz-republic-on-implementing-beneficial-ownership-transparency.markdown

 tags:
 - the beneficial ownership data standard
 - the openownership pilot program
-- Kyrgyz Republic
+- kyrgyz republic
-- EITI
+- eiti
 image: "/uploads/kyrgyz-report-02.jpg"
 description: In February 2019, alongside the 42nd EITI International Board meeting in Kiev, Ukraine, we launched our report and recommendations for beneficial ownership